gdavidbutler/pthreadChannel/README.md

 Blobs can be tranported via networking routines.
 [Since a pthread can't both wait in a pthread_cond_wait and a poll/select/etc., a pair of blocking reader and writer pthreads are used.]
+To limit the number of trivial threads, the API provides callback interfaces for both the Channel and transport sides.

 * chanBlb
   * Blob transport via ingress and egress Channels.

-When applying the API to socket and pipe like intefaces:

-* socket: use shutdown on inClose and outClose and close on finClose
-* pipe: use close on inClose and outClose and no finClose

 Find the API in Blb/chanBlb.h.

+A couple of transport side implementations are provided (file descriptor based intefaces):

+* chanBlbTrnFd
+  * File dscriptor for non-stream interfaces (e.g. pipe, UDP socket), use close on inClose and outClose and no finClose.

+* chanBlbTrnFdStream
+  * File descriptor for stream interfaces (e.g. TCP socket), use shutdown on inClose and outClose and close on finClose.

-Several "framing" thread implementations are provided (useful with streaming protocols):
+Several Channel side, "framing", implementations are provided (useful with streaming protocols):

-* chanBlbFcgi
+* chanBlbChnFcgi
   * Read and write framed using [FastCGI](https://en.wikipedia.org/wiki/FastCGI).

-* chanBlbNetstring
+* chanBlbChnNetstring
   * Read and write framed using [Netstring](https://en.wikipedia.org/wiki/Netstring).

-* chanBlbNetconf10
+* chanBlbChnNetconf10
   * Read and write framed using [NETCONF](https://en.wikipedia.org/wiki/NETCONF) 1.0.
 (This flawed, XML specific, framer is only useful for NETCONF before a transition to NETCONF 1.1.)

-* chanBlbNetconf11
+* chanBlbChnNetconf11
   * Read and write framed using [NETCONF](https://en.wikipedia.org/wiki/NETCONF) 1.1.

-* chanBlbHttp1
+* chanBlbChnHttp1
   * Read framed using [HTTP/1.x](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) on headers Transfer-Encoding (chunked) and Content-Length.
 Blob flow (repeats):
     * Header Blob